All Products

 1. Generate a warm-up request file.

 In the following examples, EAS SDK for Python and EAS SDK for Java are used to describe how to construct request files for TensorFlow model services.
-If you want to warm up other types of models, you can use the corresponding SDKs to construct request files based on the method that is used to construct request files for TensorFlow model services.
+For other types of models, you can can refer to similar methods.
 For model services that use strings as inputs, you can store requests in a TXT file as strings.
 Each TXT file can contain multiple requests.
 Each request occupies a data row in the TXT file.
 EAS automatically identifies the file format and sends warm-up requests in different formats.

 Important